slavo3dev/slavo/posts/connect-html-css.md

 date: "2023-06-03"
 author: "Slavo"
 image: "html-css.png"
-excerpt: "Are you tired of feeling overwhelmed by the vast amount of information you need to learn, only to forget it just as quickly?"
+excerpt: "As the two fundamental building blocks of a web project, HTML and CSS go hand in hand in defining the structure and look of a website.
+HTML..."
 isFeatured: false
 category: "HTML and CSS"
 ---